 Pick the model that keeps your customer yours.

 I help operators read platform bets for what they mean, not what they are named.
-Early Shopify employee who built the partner program, DTC co-founder, software exit.
+Early Shopify employee who helped build and scale the Partner Program, DTC co-founder, software exit.
 I think about who owns the customer for a living.